 - 11. Each Plaintiff needs permanent supportive housing, a resource that is not currently available through Laguna Beach's homelessness program.
 In addition to seeking resources locally, some plaintiffs have also sought permanent supportive housing or other assistance through countywide programs.
 However, they are not sure if they meet the eligibility requirements for these programs or when, or if, they will be placed. - 12.
 Plaintiff KENNETH GLOVER is a forty-seven-year-old, chronically homeless Orange County native.
-He was raised in Laguna Niguel and Dana Point, but moved to Laguna Beach in 2011 and considers it his home.
+He was raised in Laguna Niguel and Dana Point, but he has lived in Laguna Beach since 2011 and considers it his home.
 Glover was employed as a commercial fisherman, but lost his job during the recent recession.
 He has been diagnosed with depression and alcoholism. - 13.
-Despite living in Laguna Beach for four years, Glover was not considered a "Laguna Beach homeless resident" by the City and could only sleep at the ASL when he won the lottery for an empty space.
+Despite living in Laguna Beach since 2011, Glover is not considered a "Laguna Beach homeless resident" by the City and can only sleep at the ASL when he wins the lottery for an empty space.
 For several years, Glover tried to sleep at the ASL and was able to win a space only about twice per week.
 While grateful whenever he was permitted to stay, he found staying at the ASL very stressful and experienced difficulty sleeping because of the noise and nightmares he often suffered while staying there. - 14.
 On nights when Glover did not get a space at the ASL, he had no legal place to sleep.
 On one such night, September 6, 2012, Glover slept in the parking lot of the ASL after having been turned away.
 He was discovered by police the next morning and cited for violating Penal Code section 647(e).
 On another occasion, he was discovered by police at around 9:30 p.m. after being put on the "alternate" list for the ASL.
 The LBPD told Glover he had to leave town and provided him with a bus pass to get to the Armory Shelter in Fullerton.
 However, after the long bus ride from Laguna Beach to Fullerton, the Armory Shelter had already closed its doors for the evening and Glover was forced to sleep outdoors in an unfamiliar city.
-After that, Glover tried to avoid sleeping in the ASL parking lot.
-Instead, Glover sought spots on the beach or in surrounding areas where he could avoid the police and local residents.
-In 2012, Glover was riding his bicycle along Laguna Canyon Road after being unable to secure a shelter spot and was hit by a car.
-He suffered a disabling injury to his right hand that has made it more difficult to find work.
+Since then, he has tried to avoid sleeping in the ASL parking